kkai/web-source/content/post/2012-07-07-phd-thesis-sources-on-github.md

 ---
 title: Compensating for On-body Placement Effects in Activity Recognition
 subtitle: phD. thesis latex sources on github
-image: "images/2012-thesis.jpg"
+image: "/images/2012-thesis.jpg"
 date: 2012-07-07
 ---
-{{< figure src="/images/2012-thesis.jpg" title="">}}

-Finally finished my phD. last year at Passau University. phD.
-Advisor Prof. Dr. Paul Lukowicz, second advisor Prof. Dr. Hans Gellersen.
+I'm pleased to announce the completion of my Ph.D. from the University of Passau under the guidance of my advisors:

+Principal Advisor: Prof. Dr. Paul Lukowicz
+Secondary Advisor: Prof. Dr. Hans Gellersen

-The thesis is already published at [Opus Bayern](http://www.opus-bayern.de/uni-passau/volltexte/2012/2611/).
+My doctoral thesis has been published and is available at[Opus Bayern](http://www.opus-bayern.de/uni-passau/volltexte/2012/2611/).
 The pdf is open access, so feel free to read it (careful it's a 19 MB pdf):
 [Compensating for On-Body Placement Effects in Activity Recognition as pdf](http://www.opus-bayern.de/uni-passau/volltexte/2012/2611/pdf/kunze_kai.pdf)